NicheFruit/NicheFruit.github.io/README.md

 ## Programming & Stuff 💻:
  \
-Hi, I do typically program in `Java☕` 😱:
+Hi, I do typically program in `Java☕`:
 ```
 //Some Simple Java
 public class HelloWorld {